WSU’s Metropolitan Center for Applied Research and Extension

-All great cities want to grow their economies, steward their environment, improve the health and safety of their citizens and insure that governments and non-profits create sound and equitable policies.
+All great cities want to grow their economies, steward their environment, improve the health and safety of their citizens and ensure that governments and non-profits create sound and equitable policies.

-WSU’s Metropolitan Center for Applied Research and Extension (Metro Center), puts ‘the people’s university’ to work for Washington’s cities, bringing world class expertise to help inform data driven decisions and implement change that works.
+WSU’s Metropolitan Center for Applied Research and Extension (Metro Center), puts ‘the people’s university’ to work for Washington’s cities, bringing WSU’s world class expertise to help inform data driven decisions and implement change that works for our clients.
 Utilizing applied research, the Metro Center’s work is outcome driven and solution oriented, geared toward developing practical knowledge and place-based solutions to alleviate modern world problems.

-Headquartered at WSU North Puget Sound at Everett, and with over 30 years of collective experience working with the complex socio-political landscape of the Puget Sound region, Metro Center staff serve as the conduit between metropolitan decision makers and WSU faculty expertise across the state.
+With headquarters in downtown Seattle and at WSU’s Everett campus, our core staff bring over 30 years of collective experience working with the complex socio-political landscape of the Puget Sound region.
+Metro Center staff serve as the conduit between metropolitan decision makers and WSU faculty expertise across the state.
 This project-based and client-centered approach gives the Metro Center flexibility to respond quickly to emerging metropolitan needs, and help build capacity to create sustainable solutions for the future.

 The Poverty Immersion is an interactive workshop that changes attitudes and challenges stereotypes about the working poor – paving a pathway toward professional growth and organizational transformation.
 Although it uses play money and fictional scenarios, the Poverty Immersion is a role play – not a game.
 It is a powerful experience that takes only three hours but makes a lasting impact.
 What you learn about poverty may surprise you.

 WSU’s Metro Center helps non-profits, agencies, governments, and foundations create quality grant making and Request for Proposal (RFP) programs to:

 – Increase the quality of the applications you receive